Battle Royale II: Requiem

-The film was released in Japanese cinemas on 5 July 2003.
-In stark contrast to its predecessor, it drew largely negative responses from critics.
-In 2009, an extended version entitled Revenge, which runs 20 minutes longer than the theatrical cut, was released on DVD.
-It included additional action, improved effects, slow motion shots, new score in several scenes and extended storyline.
+Battle Royale II: Requiem was theatrically released in Japan in July 2003, by Toei.
+In stark contrast to its predecessor, it drew negative reviews from critics and audiences and grossed $14.9 million against a budget of $9 million, less than half of what the previous film grossed with double the budget.
+In 2005, an extended version, entitled Revenge, which runs 20 minutes longer than the theatrical cut, was released on DVD after the incident.
+It included additional action, improved effects, slow motion shots, new score in several scenes, and an extended storyline.